mcallistertad/embedded-client/README.md

     .submodules/tiny-AES128-C
         https://github.com/kokke/tiny-AES-c

+### Google Protocol Buffers
-The [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) protoc compiler is required in order to build the library.
-Version 3.3.0 or later is recommended.
+The client/server network protocol used by the Skyhook library is based on [Google Protocol Buffers](https://developers.google.com/protocol-buffers/).
+Therefore the following components are required to build the library:
+* Python version 3.6.0 or later
+* Google Protocol Buffers `protoc` compiler version 3.3.0 or later
+* Google protobuf Python module version 3.7.1 or later

 Library Contents
 ----------------